island-lang/island-lang.github.io/README.md

 let test = Test("Something", FeatureA.index = 20, FeatureB.index = "20")
 ```

-A secondary approach is to introduce an additional field and define the two feature's fields as computed fields:
+A secondary approach is to introduce an additional field and define the two feature's fields as computed fields that "route" back to it:

 ```isl
 class Test extends FeatureA, FeatureB